KishanKunwar/SQL---Retail-Sales-Analysis-Project/README.md

-# SQL---Retail-Sales-Analysis-Project
+SQL — Retail Sales Analysis Project
 🧠 Objective
 Analyze retail sales data to uncover insights, clean messy records, and solve practical business questions using SQL.
+This project demonstrates foundational SQL skills essential for aspiring data analysts.

 🗃️ Dataset Overview
-The dataset includes the following fields:
+The dataset contains detailed information on retail transactions with the following columns:

-transactions_id: Unique ID of each sale
+transactions_id: Unique identifier for each transaction

 sale_date: Date of the transaction

-sale_time: Time of sale
+sale_time: Time the sale occurred

-customer_id: Unique customer ID
+customer_id: Unique identifier for each customer

 gender: Gender of the customer